chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-07-01-car-cdr-of-pair.md

 ---
 layout: post
-title: Dailycodingproblem-cdr and car of a pair
+title: Cdr and car of a pair
 categories: [blog, algorithm]
 tags: [dailycodingproblem]
 ---